 Yoga Nidra is used as a key component in therapy.
 It helps with insomnia, anxiety, psychosomatic disorders, pain management, addiction, cancer & more.
 It also helps in harnessing creativity, memory & concentration.
 Everyone in the modern world can benefit from this ancient practice as it works on a physical, psychological & spiritual level.
 Children, students, corporate professionals, entrepreneurs, sportspersons, creative artists, homemakers, yoga practitioners, & senior citizens… There is something for everyone in this beautiful practice.

 So, join me on a 15 minute journey into the beautiful world of Yoga Nidra.
-One can practice this after asanas or as a mid-day break to recharge.
-Key guidelines are mentioned at the beginning of the video.
-Strive for consistency and enjoy the experience :)
+One can practice this after asanas or as a mid-day recharge (on a relatively empty stomach).
+Do strive for consistency and enjoy the experience :)